 Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV) are serious infections that dramatically impact a cat’s life.
 It is important to know your cat’s FeLV and FIV status so you can provide the best care possible.

-If your cat is lost, a Microchip will identify your pet for a speedy recovery.
-For more information, visit the 24 Microchip website
+If your cat is lost, a microchip will identify your cat for a speedy recovery.
+This fee included microchip implantation and registration.
+For more information, visit AKC Reunite

-If you struggle to trim your pet’s nails, ask us to help!
+If you struggle to trim your cat’s nails, ask us to help!
 It’s so easy to perform a close nail trim when your pet is sedated.

-While your pet is sedated, we can easily perform a deep ear cleaning including plucking ear hair that can cause an ear infection.
+While your cat is sedated, we can easily perform a deep ear cleaning.

 Ear mites are tiny insects that live in cat’s ear and feed on blood by piercing the skin inside the ear.
 An ear mite infection can be very itchy and painful.
 We will let you know if we suspect an ear mite infection and discuss diagnosis and treatment options with you.